cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 ## Step 6.
 Select the CockroachDB version

 When you create a new cluster, by default it uses the [latest CockroachDB {{ site.data.products.cloud }} production release](https://www.cockroachlabs.com/docs/releases/cloud).
-During the development cycle of the next major version of CockroachDB, a beta testing release release is made available for CockroachDB {{ site.data.products.dedicated }} as a [Pre-Production Preview]({% link cockroachcloud/upgrade-policy.md %}#pre-production-preview-upgrades) release.
+During the development cycle of the next major version of CockroachDB, a series of Beta and Release Candidate (RC) releases are made available for CockroachDB {{ site.data.products.dedicated }} as a [Pre-Production Preview]({% link cockroachcloud/upgrade-policy.md %}#pre-production-preview-upgrades) release.

 {{site.data.alerts.callout_danger}}
-Testing releases, including pre-production preview releases, are provided for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.
+Testing releases, including Pre-Production Preview releases, are provided for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.
 {{site.data.alerts.end}}

-When a pre-production preview release is available, you can select it instead of the latest production release in the **Cluster Version** section alongside the latest production release.
-After you create a cluster using a pre-production preview build, each subsequent release within the same major version, including the GA release, is treated as a patch version upgrade.
+When a Pre-Production Preview release is available, you can select it instead of the latest production release in the **Cluster Version** section alongside the latest production release.
+Upgrading to a Pre-Production Preview is a major-version upgrade.
+After a cluster is upgraded to a Pre-Production Preview release, subsequent patch releases, including additional beta and RC releases for the new major version, the GA release, and patch releases after GA, are treated as patch version upgrades.
 To learn more, refer to [Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).

 ## Step 7.
 Name the cluster